AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 // set the content of data grid buttons in the normal state buttons.normal().content(contentFunction);

+// set the content of data grid buttons in the hover state buttons.hovered().content(contentFunction);

 // set the content of data grid buttons in the selected state buttons.selected().content(contentFunction);
 ```